 We’ve all been there.
 The deadline is looming, and you know it’s finally time to sit down and complete your annual tax return.
 Instead, it dawns on you that you haven’t walked the dog since yesterday, you haven’t had your morning coffee, and it’s been at least two hours since you last scrolled through the latest family news on Facebook.
 The prospect of abiding by tax regulations doesn’t have the same immediate appeal as social media or caffeine.

 Scientists who study procrastination define it as “a voluntary delay of an intended course of action despite expecting to be worse off for the delay”.

-They find that people who procrastinate have a tendency to choose short-term gratification over long-term more-worthwhile goals.
+They find that people who procrastinate tend to choose short-term gratification over long-term more-worthwhile goals.
 And they may do so even when the delay has serious health, academic or financial implications.

-Chronic procrastination is not a mental health diagnosis, but is associated with:
+Whilst chronic procrastination is not a mental health diagnosis, it is associated with:

 - increased stress and anxiety